bepu/bepuphysics2/Documentation/GettingStarted.md

 In summary, it's a very low level API.
 The intent is to maximize performance, then expose as much as possible to let application-specific convenient abstractions be built on top.

 All of this puts a heavier burden on users.
 They must be familiar with value type semantics, new performance minded language features, pointers, and all sorts of other unusual-for-C# stuff.
-If you've got questions, feel free to post them on the [forum](https://github.com/bepu/bepuphysics2/discussions).
+If you've got questions, feel free to post them in the [discussions](https://github.com/bepu/bepuphysics2/discussions).